 In the two-year B.Ed.
 Programme, internship is professional preparation of a prospective teacher.
-The term internship refers to an arrangement under which a prospective teacher can acquire firsthand experience as a teacher in situation closely resembling those in which s/he would be working upon entering the profession.
+The term internship refers to an arrangement under which a prospective teacher can acquire first hand experience as a teacher in situation closely resembling those in which s/he would be working upon entering the profession.
 It has been designed to provide each student with a comprehensive experience similar to actual teaching and working as a full time teacher in the cooperating schools in a block of 3rd and 4th semester.
-In this phase of Internship the students are engaged in teaching-learning process at allocated school for least eight weeks.
-It shall be planed and coordinated by Department of Education, GGV, in cooperation with one or more school system under the supervision of a teacher nominated by the Head of the department or by the Head of the practicing schools or by any experienced teacher nominated by concerned school principals.

-In this phase of internship in this semesterincludes a wide variety of experiences in one or more schools but with a major focus on managing classroom teaching.
+The first3rd and 4th semester.
+In this phase of Internship includes various types of skills the students are engaged in teaching-learning process at allocated school practice for at least eight weeks in the 3rd semester.
+It shall be planed and coordinated by Department of Education, Guru Ghasidas Vishwavidylaya (A Central University)GGV, in cooperation with one or more school system under the supervision of a teacher nominated by the headHead of the department or by the headHead of the practicing schools or by any experienced teacher nominated by concerned school principals.
+The firstIn this phase of internship in this semester includes a wide variety of experiences in one or more schools but with a major focus on managing classroom teaching and allied activities.

-Teaching-I Teaching of Sub-I (40 marks)

-Teaching of sub-II (40 marks)

-Teaching-II

-Teaching of sub-I (60 marks) Teaching of sub-II (60 marks)
+- Teaching-sub--I-80 marks Teaching of Sub-I (40 marks) Teaching of sub-II-80 (40 marks) - --Teaching-II Teaching of sub-I (60 marks) Teaching of sub-II (60 marks)

-- -Prospective teachers are expected to plan and execute classroom teaching in both of their chosen subjects I and II.
-They are expected to take at least one lesson in a working day and complete within the duration of 8 weeks, minimum 50 classroom lessons with nearly equal weight on both the subjects. - -It is expected that the Prospective teachers will put effort to integrate various skills to create learning environment that generates scope of students' active participation in the learning process, scope of higher order thinking rather than rote learning and constant motivation for learning taking care of the existing individual differences. - -Every Prospective teacher is expected to reflect upon his teaching experience in detail after each day's teaching to critically analyse the strength, flaws and possible corrections or alternative pathways to her/his own strategies for successful fulfillment of instructional objectives under the guidance of supervisor. - -Evaluation: The evaluation of the performance of the prospective teacher will include her/his sincere efforts, novelty and variety in teaching as well as the records of gradual improvements throughout the total period which will be regularly monitored by the concerned Departmental supervisor, and will evaluate his/her Teaching I: Teaching of Subject-I and Subject-II (40 Marks for each Subject).
+-Prospective teachers are expected to plan and execute classroom teaching in both of their chosen subjects I and II.
+They are expected to take at least one lesson in a working day and complete within the duration of 8 weeks, minimum 50 classroom lessons with nearly equal weight on both the subjects.

+- itlt is expected that the Prospective teachers will put effort to integrate various skills to create learning environment that generates scope of students' active participation in the learning process, scope of higher order thinking rather than rote learning and constant motivation for learning taking care of the existing individual differences.

+- The evaluation of the performance of the prospective teacher will include her/his sincere efforts, novelty and variety in teaching as well as the records of gradual improvements throughout the total period, as well as, two to four lessons observed by a panel of teachers towards the end of the internship programme (first phase). - -Reflective diary-20 marks- Every Prospective teacher is expected to reflect upon his teaching experience in detail after each day's teaching to critically analyse the strength, flaws and possible corrections or alternative pathways to her/his own strategies for successful fulfillment of instructional objectives- under the guidance of supervisor. - -School participation-20 marks Prospective teachers are expected to participate in various school activities other than classroom teaching like the Morning assembly, conducting sessional tests, administrative process, etc. as and when allotted by the school and the teacher-in-charge.
+Evaluation: The evaluation of the performance of the prospective teacher will include her/his sincere efforts, novelty and variety in teaching as well as the records of gradual improvements throughout the total period which will be regularly monitored by the concerned Departmental supervisor, and will evaluate his/her Teaching I: Teaching of Subject-I and Subject-II (40 Marks for each Subject).
 Teaching II: Teaching of Subject-I and Subject-II (60 Marks for each Subject), in which two lessons one from each will be observed and evaluated by a panel of teachers towards the end of the Internship programme.